tonethar/IGME-430-Spring-2021/core-skills/2-github-and-heroku.md

 ![screenshot](_images/ss-15.png)

 <hr>
- - D) Now click on the "Open app" button, you should see that your app was deployed!
+ - D) Now click on the "Open app" button, you should see that your app was deployed to the web!
+   - the URL in the location box (yours will be slightly different from mine) is the URL you will be posting to the dropbox in a little bit

 <hr>